Hello, my name is Xzarina

 It’s important to find the right ‘medicine’ for the wound.
 We’re complex creatures with infinite resources in our toolbox.
 I work in the ‘here and now’, listening carefully to help you discover what works for you.

-This might involve talking, breathing, creative expression, music, somatics/movement, EMDR, guided meditation/visualisation, dreamwork, ritual or simply sitting in silence together.
+This might involve talk, breathwork, creative expression, music, somatics/movement, EMDR, guided meditation/visualisation, dreamwork, ritual or emotional regulation.

 What if I cannot afford therapy?